Biewoom/softwareEngineering2020/README.md

 ## Part 0.
 Begin
 - the main workplace is [com.gzoltar.maven.examples](./com.gzoltar.maven.examples)
-- So, after you clone this whole git repository, it is more convenient to open above project.
+- So, after you clone this whole git repository, I recommand you open **above workplace**.

 ## Part 1.
 JQF
 - Refer to [this](../../wiki/JQF)